muhammeddilshadcv/resumebuilder/README.md

-# ResumeBuilder 📝
+# 📝 ResumeBuilder

-ResumeBuilder is a simple Python-based tool that helps users generate professional resumes in PDF format by collecting personal and professional details through a command-line interface.
+ResumeBuilder is a Django-based web application that helps users generate professional resumes in PDF format.
+Users can enter their personal and professional details via a simple web interface, and the system will generate a downloadable PDF resume using `pdfkit` and `wkhtmltopdf`.

 ---

 ## 🚀 Features

-- CLI-based input system
+- Web-based form for inputting resume details
-- Generates resume in `.pdf` format
+- Generates resume in `.pdf` format using HTML templates
-- Stores details like name, contact, experience, education, and skills
+- Supports sections like name, contact, experience, education, and skills
+- Clean and customizable code structure
-- Easy to customize and expand
+- Lightweight and beginner-friendly

 ---